Quantisan/jforex-mq/README.md

-Expose JForex API to ZeroMQ.
+Expose JForex API to RabbitMQ